gravity-ui/app-builder/README.md

 ```

 `app-builder` provides built-in support for web workers for files with the `.worker.[jt]s` suffix.
 You can choose
-between two variants of getting web workers by setting the `newWebWorkerSyntax` option:
+between two variants of getting web workers by setting the `webWorkerHandle` option:

-- `newWebWorkerSyntax: false` (default) - use the `worker-loader` to import web workers.
+- `loader` (default) - use the `worker-loader` to import web workers.
   Content of worker file will be included in main bundle as blob.
 This variant does not
   support dynamic imports inside worker.
 For example: